Watch the webinar now:

 • Importance of offshoring in purchasing

-In purchasing, offshoring plays a decisive role in optimizing the value chain.
+In procurement, offshoring plays a decisive role in optimizing the value chain.
 Through international procurement, companies can reduce costs, improve quality standards and exploit innovation potential.
-The strategic use of offshoring makes it possible to diversify supplier relationships and spread risks.
+The strategic use of offshoring makes it possible to diversify supplier relationship management and spread risk management.

 • Competitive advantages: Increased market position through more cost-effective procurement